-4 The role of the Headteacher and Senior Leaders
+4 The Headteacher and Senior Leaders

-- 4.1 It is the responsibility of the Headteacher to implement the school anti-bullying policy and to report to the governing body about the effectiveness of it. - 4.2 The Headteacher ensures that all members of the community know that bullying is wrong, and that it is unacceptable behaviour in this school. - The Headteacher ensures that all staff are able to deal with incidents of bullying at their level and that they know who to ask for support as necessary. - The Headteacher sets the climate for positive behaviour and support (children who have good self-esteem / image and belong to a friendly and welcoming school are less likely to be involved in or the victim of bullying).
+- 4.1 It is the responsibility of the Headteacher to implement the school anti-bullying policy and to report to the governing body about the effectiveness of it. - 4.2 The Headteacher ensures that all members of the community know that bullying is wrong, and that it is unacceptable behaviour in this school. - 4.3 The Headteacher ensures that all staff are able to deal with incidents of bullying, at their level, and know who to ask for support. - The Headteacher sets the climate for positive behaviour and support (children who have good self-esteem / image and belong to a friendly and welcoming school are less likely to be involved in or the victim of bullying).